GSP

 In cases when you have asked libcurl to follow redirects, it may not be the same value you set with CURLOPT_URL(3).

-The urlp pointer will be NULL or pointing to private memory you MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding CURL handle.
+The urlp pointer is NULL or points to private memory.
+You MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding curl handle.

 CURL *curl = curl_easy_init();